pirl/pirl-docs/src/testnet/setup_masternode.md

 rustup update
 ```

-Finally, run this command to install the necessary dependencies for compiling and running the Polkadot node software.
+Finally, run this command to install the necessary dependencies for compiling and running the Testnet Pirl node software.
 ```
 sudo apt install make clang pkg-config libssl-dev build-essential
 ```